-Exceptionally likely in video games when an old series, well-loved by those who remember it but well vanished from the public consciousness, gets a new installment.
-See Metal Gear Solid and Street Fighter II.
+Exceptionally likely in video games when an old series, beloved by those who remember it but well vanished from the public consciousness, gets a new installment.
+See Metal Gear Solid

 Obligatory Tropes Are Not Bad note: please don't call people stupid for finding out late and starting with a sequel in the middle of the series, therefore not knowing the previous ones, especially if there are no numbers in the title.
 If they refuse to acknowledge what came before, then you have a case of Fan Dumb.
 Starting with a sequel might lead to Early Installment Weirdness.